 How Do I Charge My iPhone Faster?
 Our Safe Charging Product Recommendations

-We’ve hand-selected three chargers for the Payette Forward Shop that will give you maximum charging speed without damaging your iPhone.
+We’ve hand-selected three chargers for the Payette Forward Amazon Storefront that will give you maximum charging speed without damaging your iPhone.

-We’ve selected an aluminum car charger with two USB charging ports.
-One is 2.1 amps for charging your iPhone as fast as possible, and the other is 1 amp for everyday use.
+We’ve selected a car charger with two USB charging ports.
+One is 3.1 amps for charging your iPhone as fast as possible, and the other is 1 amp for everyday use.

 We’ve chosen a wall charger with two USB charging ports.
-One is 2.1 amps for maximum charging speed, and the other is 1.6 amps for normal use.
+Both ports are 2.1 amps for maximum iPhone charging speed.

 How Many Amps Is My Charger?